MahdiDavoodi/ProblemSolving/README.md

 If you want to focus on learning a specific **programming language**, I recommend [Exercism](https://exercism.org/tracks "Link").

-## **Daily Steps**
+## **Daily Update**

 I'm a beginner and this is my plan to improve my problem-solving skills.
 So each day, I try to solve a problem in an hour or less.
+If it takes more than that, I just commit all I've done until that point.
 You can follow along or you can find the codes based on their provider.

 > Created in December 2021.